 The wedge trading strategy is a reversal trading strategy that has the potential to generate big profits.
+Wedge trading is one of the most effective methods for identifying breakouts and finding profitable trading opportunities.
 When it comes to price action trading, the most important thing is recognizing certain patterns in the market.
 Our team at Trading Strategy Guides has dedicated a lot of time to teach you the most popular and profitable price patterns, similar to the Head and Shoulders Price Pattern Strategy.

 In this guide, we’ll teach you how to define, or what defines, the falling wedge pattern and the symmetrical wedge pattern.
 They are almost identical patterns, but not quite the same.